Norview/EvonyCompanion/README.md

-A suite of applications to faciliate gameplay of Evony ROTK.
+A suite of applications to facilitate gameplay of Evony TKR.